Unforgettable moments at sea

 All you need to know about the coral spawning

 Strap on your mask and snorkel or oxygen tank for the Great Barrier Reef’s biggest event of the year – the beautiful and mysterious mass coral spawning.
-The 2018 spawning event is predicted to occur between November 26 and November 29.
+The predicted dates for 2019 are 16-18 November, with a potential split spawning in December.

 25 Fun facts about the Great Barrier Reef